If you have been looking forward to welcoming a pet in your house, then you must have come across the Labsky.

 Coat: Medium and silky

 The Labsky is a result of crossbreed between a Siberian Husky and Labrador Retriever.
-The breed originated during the 1990s.
+The Husky Lab mix originated during the 1990s.

-But the history of their parents is not mysteries.
+But the history of their parents is not mysterious.
 Both Siberian Huskies and Labrador Retrievers are household names for pet lovers.
+The Labrador Retriever has topped the most popular pet list for more than 25 years.

 The Siberian Husky breed is almost 3000 years old and originated in the Arctic.
 Humans brought Huskies to Canada and Alaska.
 Initially, they pulled sleds to hunt, and since they were great companions, they started becoming popular.